yavuzkoroglu/padkit/README.md

 > [!IMPORTANT]
 > A good text editor must NOT do the coding for the average coder.

 Many powerful integrated development environments (IDEs) supposedly facilitate "coding" by automatically generating code snippets and performing automatic code completion.
 At first glance, you might think that these text features are designed to help the average coder.
 In fact, they are more useful for the advanced coder and potentially harmful for the average coder.
 The average coder may not know many features of a programming language, especially in the case of a low-level language, like C. The automatic coding experience produces working code at the expense of the learning experience, i.e., the average coder learns to rely on the IDE too much instead of learning the fine details of the programming language.
 Then, the best practice is to start by avoiding IDEs, using a simple text editor.
-When the coder feels that he/she comprehends every line of his/her code, i.e., can describe what that line does with its every caveat, then he/she may consider upgrading to an IDE.
+When the coder feels that he/she comprehends every line of his/her code, i.e., can describe what that line does along with potential caveats, then he/she may consider upgrading to an IDE.

 #### Avoid These Text Features